FUSED-Wind/windIO/README.md

 Additional file format plugins will be also supported as pull-request contribution to the library (e.g. WAsP power curve .wtf file, WRF NETCDF file, ).
-The library will also offer the possibility to upload
+The library will also offer the possibility to upload plugin visualization functions in different languages.

 ## Documentation
 The library will eventually also build a documentation of the file schema.